WillTDA/Discord.js-Akinator/READMEv3.md

 # Discord.js Akinator

-Create an Akinator Command for Your Discord Bot within Seconds of Installation.
+A Discord.js v13 Module that allows you to Create an Akinator Command for Your Discord Bot within Seconds of Installation.

 UPDATE 3.0.0 - Lots of new Changes! (and some breaking, so be careful!)